adampoczatek/adampoczatek.github.io/_posts/2014-12-29-this-was-a-busy-year.md

 ## Brand View OnSite

 Brand View is an innovating company - they aim to deliver unique products to their customers.
 [Brand View OnSite](http://www.brandview.com/tour/monitor-pricing-while-browsing/) is a good example of that.
 I've been asked to design it and Ash Clarke](https://twitter.com/ashclarke)  did a great job coding it.
+Lastly, [Amit Pore](https://twitter.com/Amit_Pore) handled the back-end development like a boss.
 This is what we have created:

 <a href="/assets/images/public/onsite.jpg" target="_blank">
 	<img src="/assets/images/public/onsite.jpg" class="adjust-img enhance-img" alt="Screenshots of Brand View OnSite" />